rixspaghetti/rixspaghetti-CST310-ComputerGraphics/Project7/README.md

 ## Running the Program

-To compile and run the CheckeredTriangles program, use the following command structure in your terminal: g++ -o checkered CheckeredTriangles.cpp -lGL -lGLEW -lglfw -lGLU -lglut
+To compile and run the CheckeredTriangles program, use the following command structure in your terminal: g++ -o checkered CheckeredTriangles2.cpp -lGL -lGLEW -lglfw -lGLU -lglut

 Then, run the compiled program:
 ./checkered

-For ColorCubeFlyby, follow a similar compilation process, modifying the filename accordingly: g++ -o cubes ColorCubeFlyby.cpp -lGL -lGLEW -lglfw -lGLU -lglut ./cubes
+For ColorCubeFlyby, follow a similar compilation process, modifying the filename accordingly: g++ -o cubes ColorCubeFlyby2.cpp -lGL -lGLEW -lglfw -lGLU -lglut ./cubes

 Keyboard Controls